 Safer Technologies for Schools (ST4S)

-Software and other technology plays a vital role in the daily operations of schools and kura, as well as improving education outcomes for students.
+Software and other technology play a vital role in the daily operations of schools and kura, as well as improving education outcomes for students.
 But when selecting technology, it can be hard to know if it comes with any security or privacy risks.

-The Ministry of Education has joined an initiative called Safer Technologies for Schools (ST4S) to help take some of the guesswork out of choosing technology for your school or kura.
+We have joined an initiative called Safer Technologies for Schools (ST4S) to help take some of the guesswork out of choosing technology for your school or kura.

 What is ST4S?